diorz38/docker-lampw/README.md

 Login in to phpMyAdmin with user 'admin' and password 'pass'.

 ## Project layout
-The below example assume the following project layout and that you are running the commands from the 'project root'.
+The website in '/app/' is available from `http://localhost:8000`.\
 ```
 / (project root)
 /app/ (your PHP files live here)
 ```

 ### Volumes
-4 volumes are used: "/etc/mysql", "/etc/webmin", "/var/lib/mysql", "/app".
+4 volumes are used for persistent storage: "/etc/mysql", "/etc/webmin", "/var/lib/mysql", "/app".

 ## License
 Docker-LAMPW is licensed under the [Apache 2.0 License][info-license].